-An investment in our securities involves a high degree of risk.
+An investment in our ordinary shares involves a high degree of risk.
 Our business, financial condition or results of operations could be materially and adversely affected by any of these risks.
 If any of these risks occur, the value of our ordinary shares and our other securities may decline.
-Before making your investment decision, you should carefully consider the risk factors provided below and the risk factors set forth under the caption "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2019 (the "2019 Form 10-K") and in any other filing we make with the SEC subsequent to the date of this prospectus, each of which is incorporated herein by reference, and in any supplement to this prospectus.
+Before making your investment decision, you should carefully consider the risk factors set forth under the caption "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2019 (the "2019 Form 10-K") and in any other filing we make with the SEC subsequent to the date of this prospectus, each of which is incorporated herein by reference, and in any supplement to this prospectus.